sithjaisong/SJ_dissertation_appendices/README.md

 In order to construct the networks in this study, I used the following methods:

-1. compute correlation coefficient of all pairs of variables,
+1. compute correlation coefficients of all pairs of variables,

 2. construct network from step 1, and